 Dr. Chanchong's interest is in psychiatric mental health and she worked under the guidance of Anita Thompson-Heisterman.

-And Dr. Phumdoung's interest is in obstetric nursing and midwifery, including women 's health care and she worked under the guidance of Drs.
+Dr. Phumdoung's interest is in obstetric nursing and midwifery, including women 's health care.
+She worked under the guidance of Drs.
 Emily Drake and Mary Gibson.

 Dr. Monne Wihlborg and Anneli Jönsson primarily worked with Dr. Elizabeth Friberg while visiting the University of Virginia School of Nursing.
 They received an introduction to the School's new Baccalaureate plan of study, discussed the possibility of integrating a virtual exchange between our nursing students in leadership areas, and participated in meetings regarding collaboration with the School's Office of Nursing Research.
 When they were not in meetings, Dr. Monne Wihlborg and Anneli Jönsson worked on publications regarding virtual exchanges.

 While at the University of Virginia School of Nursing, Hanne Mainze worked under the guidance of Dr. Marianne Baernholdt on her research related to nurse staffing as well as quality of care and safety.